komeijikoishi514514/EBU6304_Group72/README.md

 ## Building the Project

-To build the project from source:
+To build the project, please run the following command in the wealth5 directory:

 ```bash
 mvn clean package